Asher Grodman: Career

-Grodman wrote, directed, and produced The Train, a short film starring Academy Award-winning actor Eli Wallach.
-The film has been featured in many film festivals such as the Cleveland International Film Festival, Vancouver International Film Festival, Sedona International Film Festival, and the Rhode Island International Film Festival.
+Grodman wrote, directed, and produced The Train, a short film starring Emmy Award-winning actor Eli Wallach.
+The film was featured in film festivals such as the Cleveland International Film Festival, Vancouver International Film Festival, Sedona International Film Festival, and the Rhode Island International Film Festival.

-Grodman stars in the CBS series Ghosts, where he plays the character of Trevor, a Wall Street stockbroker.
+Grodman stars in the CBS series Ghosts, where he plays the character of Trevor Lefkowitz, a deceased Wall Street stockbroker from the 1990s.

 Grodman is an adjunct lecturer at Hunter College and he also taught acting to inmates in Rikers Island.

+Personal life

+Since 1995, Grodman has been a fan of the Jacksonville Jaguars.
+He has attended their games in Jacksonville, New England, Los Angeles, and London.
+He also wrote, starred in, and co-directed the Jaguars' 2023 schedule release video.
+Grodman is Jewish.